Background and Context

 In 2013, the JCJ Architecture, alongside general contractor, Manhattan Construction completed the second phase of development.
 The project scope included a $40 million, 152 room hotel, world class spa, expanded food and beverage options and event spaces

 The Quapaw were a division of a larger group known as the Dhegiha Sioux many years ago.
 The Dhegiha split into the tribes known today as the Quapaw, Osage, Ponca, Kansa and Omaha when they left the Ohio Valley.
 The Quapaw moved down the Mississippi River into Arkansas, this is the origin of the word Ogaxpa, which can be translated as "downstream people."
-The Quapaw Tribe desired to honor their history and culture in a subtle manner throughout the project, providing recognition without dominating the property.
+The Quapaw Nation desired to honor their history and culture in a subtle manner throughout the project, providing recognition without dominating the property.

 The characteristics of a flowing stream: fluidity, tranquility and vibrancy, were incorporated througout and influenced the circulation pattern, material selection and color palette of the property.